 020: Flabébé, 021: Floette, 022: Florges

 Our first new Fairy-type, the Florges line is quite something and was surprised that wasn’t classified to Fairy/Grass due to it’s tie to flowers and such.
-Also the Pokemon comes in different colors like Red, Yellow, Blue, Orange, and White and of course recently hacked the AZ’s Floette which is its own thing.
+Also the Pokemon comes in different colors like Red, Yellow, Blue, Orange, and White.
 It actually looks great to have on your team but I only caught a Blue Flabébé.
 BTW, like I said, first Pokemon with accents in its name!

 023: Skiddo, 024: Gogoat